-Mixed Reality experiences in ARENA require a WebXR-compatible browser, which currently includes Edge (desktop), Chrome (desktop and mobile), Firefox (desktop and mobile; not enabled by default), among others as shown here.
+Mixed Reality experiences in ARENA require a WebXR-compatible browser, which currently includes Edge (desktop), Chrome (desktop and mobile), Firefox (desktop and mobile; not enabled by default), among others as shown in Current WebXR Support documentation.
 Note that these include browsers that can run in many AR and VR headsets.
 For example, Oculus/Meta and Magic Leap’s browsers are based on the open-source codebase of Chrome (Chromium) and include WebXR support.
 See below for a summary table of supported browsers and platforms.

 Additionally, and to prototype the needs for future browser platforms, we are also maintaining XR Browser, a custom version of Firefox for iOS (based of WebXR Viewer).
 Both XR Browser and WebXR Viewer support ARENA’s computer vision pipeline.
 In addition, the team used XR Browser to experiment with other features, such as spoof-resilient AR anchors.

 The following table summarizes the browsers, platforms and support for ARENA’s capabilities.
 Where available, the details/settings link provides more details about the specific Browser and platforms.

 |Browser||XR Experiences (WebXR support)||ARENA CV (Optical Markers)1|

 |Microsoft Edge (details/settings)||Mobile/Tablet, desktop and HoloLens||Supported|